charlesschaefer/faire-todo-app/README.md

 - [x] View all tasks
 - [x] Allow undoing when deleting a task or marking it as complete.
 - [x] Manual task ordering, for prioritization
-- [ ] Tags for tasks
 - [x] Notifications of tasks reaching their due time (Windows and Linux only)
 - [x] Subtasks
-- [x] Recurring tasks
+- [x] Recurring tasks (daily, weekly, monthly, yearly and week days)
 - [x] Synchronization of data between devices connected in the same network
 - [x] Fill the due date and due time based on dates typed in the task title (i.e.: "Do this today" sets the due date for today automatically).
+Both English and Brazilian Portuguese.
 - [x] Google OAuth sign in option
 - [x] Devices synchronization using Supabase's servers for signed in users
+- [x] Update due tasks' date for "today"
+- [ ] Tags for tasks
 - [ ] A calendar view of the tasks
 - [ ] A time tracker to track each task